skahal/Buildron/README.md

 Please, follow Skahal Studios on [Twitter](http://twitter.com/skahal) and Facebook.

 If you like taking a picture from your TV or monitor running Buildron: send to us!
-We will appreciate to see this and put your Buildron picture on our gallery bellow:
+We will appreciate to see this and put your Buildron picture on our ["Buildron around the World gallery"](docs/images/around-the-world-gallery).

 ## Setup
 Download the latest version from our realease page, unzip it anywhere in the machine where you want to run Buildron.